Service Requests

 3. Select the customer

-4. Enter title and description
+4. Enter a title and description

 6. Save

 Tip: Be specific in the description.
 "Compressor making noise" is less helpful than "Loud grinding noise from IR rotary screw on startup, customer reports it started Monday."
+Your future self (or the tech who gets the call) will thank you.

 Request to Service Workflow